Karona-Tourn/rn-validation/README.md

   </Validator>
 </ValidationGroup>;

-// Call the method to show the popup modal _validation.validate();
+// Call the method to start validating all validators inside the group _validation.validate();
 ```